-The primary objective of the Multicultural Affairs Office (MAO) is student success.
-Serving as a "safety net" for academically at-risk students, the MAO works closely with the Academic Advising and Registration Office and the Student Success Center to establish a formidable troubleshooting team.
+The primary objective of the Office Student Diversity and Inclusion (OSDI) is student success.
+Serving as a "safety net" for academically at-risk students, the OSDI works closely with the Office of Student Affairs, as well as the Academic Advising and Registration Office, to establish a formidable troubleshooting team.

-The MAO was initially developed with funding from the King-Chavez-Parks (KCP) Initiative.
+The OSDI was initially developed with funding from the King-Chavez-Parks (KCP) Initiative.
 This State of Michigan funded program provides support for academically disadvantaged college students.
-The MAO launched ART (Academic Resource Teams) with KCP funds to establish a series of meetings and experiences that provide an academic safeguard.
-Additional MAO services include: academic advising, tutoring and personal counseling referrals, and encouraging students to recognize the value of their personal contributions to the CCS community.
+The OSDI launched ART (Academic Resource Teams) with KCP funds to establish a series of meetings and experiences that provide an academic safeguard.
+Additional OSDI services include: mentoring, tutoring and personal counseling referrals, and encouraging students to recognize the value of their personal contributions to the CCS community.

-The MAO also hosts the Saturday Drawing Clinics, a free Saturday figure drawing session every fall, winter and summer semester.
+The OSDI also hosts the Saturday Drawing Clinics, a free Saturday figure drawing session every fall, winter and summer semester.
 Registered CCS students, faculty and alumni are encouraged to attend.
 This is not a formal class.
-However, if an attendee requests instruction or an informal critique, the Director of Multicultural Affairs or any other faculty member in attendance provides that help.
-Attendees work in their sketchbooks, complete class assignments or merely work to improve their figure rendering skills.
+However, if an attendee requests drawing assistance, the Director of Student Diversity and Inclusion or any other faculty or staff member in attendance can provide a brief critique.
+Attendees can work in their sketchbooks, complete class assignments or merely work to improve their figure rendering skills.

-The Multicultural Affairs Office is dedicated to providing the support for CCS students, and potential CCS students, to clearly identify their goals and to develop the professional art, design and social skills needed for success.
+The Office Student Diversity and Inclusion is dedicated to providing the support for CCS students, and potential CCS students, to clearly identify their goals and to develop the professional art, design and social skills needed for success.